Like most other components of your construction, consider the materials and design of your deck before you start.

 Composite Deck - Mt Colah

-This small deck built close to the ground was constructed on an aluminum frame (termite and rot resistant).
+This small deck built close to the ground was constructed on an aluminium frame (termite and rot resistant).
 The deck itself was made from a composite material (Ekodeck).

 Wahroonga